-Crassula ovata, commonly known as Jade Plant, is prized for its succulent, green, oval-shaped leaves, clusters of white to pink flowers, and a distinctive, attractive form.
+Crassula ovata, commonly known as Jade Plant, is prized for its distinctive, attractive form, fleshy, green, oval-shaped leaves, and clusters of white to pink flowers.
 It is possible to grow a Jade Plant outdoors up to USDA hardiness zone 9b, but you can grow it anywhere as a houseplant.
-Many people enjoy growing Jade Plants in their homes and offices.
+Many people enjoy growing Jade Plant in their homes and offices.
 Choosing or preparing an appropriate potting soil mix is key to avoiding problems like root rot.

 Required Soil Characteristics

-The only major soil requirement that Jade Plant has is that the soil must drain rapidly.
+The only soil requirement that Jade Plant has is that the soil must drain rapidly.
 Jade Plant is native to South Africa and Mozambique and has adapted to thrive in rocky, sandy soils with low fertility.
-Jade Plants do tend to become top-heavy, and their shallow roots make them prone to tipping over.
+It does tend to become top-heavy, and its shallow roots make it prone to tipping over.
 A slightly heavier soil that contains a greater amount of organic matter better anchors Jade Plant.
-Jade Plants can grow in acidic or slightly alkaline soils but can suffer from nutrient deficiencies or toxicity in an extremely low or high soil pH.
+This succulent can grow in acidic or slightly alkaline soils but can suffer from nutrient deficiencies or toxicity in an extremely low or high soil pH.

 Appropriate Soil Mix

-Commercially available potting soil mixes designated for use with cacti or succulents are generally appropriate for use with Jade Plant.
+Commercially available potting soil mixes designated for use with cacti or succulents are generally appropriate for Jade Plant.
 However, the plant may benefit from the addition of a small amount of organic matter.
-A suitable soil for Jade Plant could contain 1 part peat moss, 1 part organic matter, and 3 parts coarse sand.
-The peat moss isn't a problem as long as you are careful of how much water you give your plants

 Soil Related Problems